 The Plumed Whistling Duck is one of two whistling or tree ducks found in Australia.
-It is a tall, long necked duck, with very prominent long lanceolate off-white plumes edged in black along the flanks.
+It is a tall, long-necked duck, with very prominent long lanceolate off-white plumes edged in black along the flanks.
 The face and foreneck are light, the crown and hind neck are pale brown and the brown feathers of the upper back are edged buff.
 The breast is pale chestnut, finely barred in black.
 The bill is mottled pink and grey and the legs and feet are pink.

-The Plumed Whistling Duck is mainly found in the northern and eastern tropics of Australia, it also extends southwards to New South Wales in the east but does not come far south of the Kimberleys in the west.
+Mainly found in the northern and eastern tropics of Australia, it also extends southwards to New South Wales in the east but does not come far south of the Kimberleys in the west.

-The Plumed Whistling Duck measures between 40 - 60 cm in length.
+Between 40 - 60 cm in length.

-The Plumed Whistling Ducks graze on tropical grasses.
+They graze on tropical grasses.
 They pluck grass and also take food from the water by dabbling from the surface.

-The Plumed Whistling Duck inhabits grasslands, lagoons, swamps and mangrove creeks.
+Grasslands, lagoons, swamps and mangrove creeks.

 Breeding season is between February to April.
-The Plumed Whistling Duck is monogamous, and pair-bonds are life-long.
-The nest is a scrape in the ground, sparsely lined with grass, usually under shelter of a bush or other vegetation.
+They are monogamous, and pair-bonds are life-long.
+The nest is a scrape in the ground, sparsely lined with grass, usually under the shelter of a bush or other vegetation.
 The female will produce 8 - 14 eggs and will incubate the eggs along with the male for approximately 30 days.